How Can I Take Care of my BBL?

-Each of the plastic surgeons at Mia Aesthetics specializes in the Brazilian Butt Lift, making the clinic a great choice for patients seeking a personalized, gorgeous looking BBL at an affordable price.
-But before committing to a major plastic surgery procedure like a BBL, patients should make sure to do their research and learn about all the ins and out of the procedure.
+Each of the plastic surgeons at Mia Aesthetics specializes in the Brazilian butt lift, making the clinic a great choice for patients seeking a personalized, gorgeous looking BBL at an affordable price.
+But before committing to a major plastic surgery procedure like a BBL, patients should make sure to do their research and learn about all the ins and outs of the procedure.

 Below is a list of ways you can make sure to properly take care of your BBL, ensuring the best results and smoothest recovery time possible:

 1. Understand What Will Take Place During Your Procedure

 A major part of any successful plastic surgery is simply being aware of what your surgery entails.
 Being informed will make you calmer throughout the entire process, which will typically results in a smoother recovery and better mindset throughout.
 The Brazilian butt lift is usually performed as an outpatient surgery under IV sedation or general anesthesia.
 The first step in the procedure is the extraction of fat from one or more donor areas.
 These areas may include the stomach, hips or thighs, and will depend on the amount of fat needed and the distribution of fat throughout the body.
 Liposuction is performed through small incisions, removing excess fat from the donor areas to ensure there is enough fat for grafting.
 Once the fat is retrieved, it is washed, spun, and purified to isolate the most viable cells for transfer.
 About 25 percent of cells will be healthy enough to reuse.
 The prepared fat is then injected into the buttock area, carefully shaping, lifting and augmenting the area according to the patient’s wishes.